Psychotherapy and clinical Counselling can assist you with a wide variety of mental health and emotional challenges.

 Problems helped by psychotherapist and clinical counsellor include difficulties in coping with daily life, the impact of trauma, medical illness, or loss, like the death of a loved one; and specific mental health issues, like depression or anxiety.
 I apply a variety different types of counselling approaches, and some may work better with specific problems or issues.

 Psychotherapy and counselling can be conducted with individuals, families, couples, or groups, and can help both children and adults.
-Sessions are typically held once a week for about 50-60 minutes.
+Sessions are typically held once a week for about 60 minutes.

 Both the client and psychotherapist/counsellor need to be actively involved in the process for the best outcomes.
-The trust and working relationship between a client and their counsellor are essential for counselling to be effective and beneficial.
+The trust and working relationship between a client and their psychotherapist/counsellor are essential for the process to be effective and beneficial.

 Psychotherapy and counselling can be short-term (a few sessions), dealing with immediate issues, or long-term (months), dealing with longstanding and complex issues.
-The goals of treatment and how often they meet is planned jointly by both the client and counsellor.
+The goals of treatment and how often they meet is planned jointly by both the client and psychotherapist/counsellor.

 Confidentiality is a fundamental requirement of the process.
 Clients share personal feelings and thoughts in a safe environment.

 Psychotherapy and counselling addresses challenges such as difficulties in coping with daily life, the impact of trauma, medical illness, or loss, like the death of a loved one; and specific mental disorders, like depression or anxiety.
 There are several different types of psychotherapy and counselling.
 Some types may work better with particular problems or issues.
 Psychotherapy and counselling may be combined with medication prescribed by a doctor or psychiatrist.

 Below are six key findings from over ninety psychotherapy and counselling studies.
 These findings showcase the importance of the qualities of the helping professional: